sphinx-doc/sphinx/Doc-3k/tutorial/modules.rst

 found there, the search continues in an installation-dependent default path; on Unix, this is usually :file:`.:/usr/local/lib/python`.

 Actually, modules are searched in the list of directories given by the variable ``sys.path`` which is initialized from the directory containing the input script (or the current directory), :envvar:`PYTHONPATH` and the installation- dependent default.
 This allows Python programs that know what they're doing to modify or replace the module search path.
 Note that because the directory containing the script being run is on the search path, it is important that the script not have the same name as a standard module, or Python will attempt to load the script as a module when that module is imported.
 This will generally be an error.
-See section :ref:`tut-standardmodules`, "Standard Modules," for more information.
+See section :ref:`tut-standardmodules` for more information.

 "Compiled" Python files